broadinstitute/depmap_omics/README.md

 ## For Broad People

 > Mind that you need to know about the tools listed above
+- Ask dbgap access to your supervisor

 ### Getting Terra Access